ansible-collections/microsoft.ad/docs/docsite/rst/guide_attributes.rst

 Dates
 -----

 Attributes with datetime values are technically integer values but represent a point in time.
-For ease of use, these entries can be represented as an ISO 8601 datetime and will be internally represented by the integer value.
+For ease of use, these entries can be represented as an ISO 8601 extended format datetime and will be internally represented by the integer value.
 To specify an attribute value in the datetime format, use the same dictionary value structure as above but set the ``type`` to ``date_time``.
 For example:

 .. code-block:: yaml